 Accessories are easier to change and it’s also easier to be very creative with them.
 Invest in a good pair of shoes and choose the perfect hand bag for your style.
 If you understand your style well, it may not be necessary at all to have many shoes or handbags.
 Rather, you could focus on getting the perfect ones.
 One of these accessories may become part of your signature style.
 Something that uniquely defines you.

 Let me know if these tips work you for you!

-UPDATE: I have taken the process of finding your style a whole lot easier for you now!
-I created the 10 Steps to a More Stylish You course.
-In 10 days you will understand so much more about your own body, personality, style and will know what you need to do to take it to the next level.
-Find out more and get instant access!
+P.S.
+I have made the process of finding your style a whole lot easier for you now!
+In my special style course 21 Steps to a More Stylish You I created a total of 21 steps to discover your try unique style and learn how to dress better and shop smarter.
+In 21 days (or longer if you wish as the course is self-paced) you will understand so much more about your own body, personality, the golden ratio and silhouette and will know what you need to do to take your style to the next level.
+Read the reviews and get instant access!